Opioid Addiction TreatmentGet Help Now

 All these medications serve to reduce cravings and, in doing so, reduce opioid/opiate use in the long run.

-Aside from mentioned drugs, opiate detox center Florida specialists often prescribe medication to help with withdrawal symptoms.
+Aside from mentioned drugs, opiate addiction treatment specialists in Florida often prescribe medication to help with withdrawal symptoms.
 Examples include Lofexidine (Lycemira®) and Clonidine (Catapres®).

 Recovery Starts at Archstone Behavioral Health